 Throughout your time in this residential learning community, you will explore various parts of Vermont, cultivate a wider understanding of what is included in the phrase “Outdoor Experience,” and hopefully create and maintain meaningful connections with your peers, mentors, and Vermont outdoors along the way.

 - All new first-time, first-year students in the Outdoor Experience Learning Community will be enrolled in the one-credit class Vermont Outdoor Experience (PRT 096), and are expected to commit to Community Expectations, keeping alcohol, marijuana, other drugs—and their influence—out of our community.

-- Current UVM students living in the Outdoor Experience neighborhood will have the option to apply for an enhanced experience.
-If admitted, students will receive additional benefits, including priority for room selection, special programming options, leadership opportunities, and possibly an option to enroll in a seminar and earn credit.
-(More information about how to apply for the enhanced experience will be made available in January.)
+- Students placed Outdoor Experience will have the option to apply for an enhanced experience.
+If admitted, students will receive additional benefits, including special programming options, leadership opportunities, and possibly an option to enroll in a seminar and earn credit.

 WHAT TO EXPECT